-Large-scale emergencies abroad
+Large-scale emergencies outside Canada

 Before you go

-Leave a detailed travel itinerary and contact details with family or friends.
+- Leave a detailed travel itinerary and contact details with family or friends.

 - Contact your family and friends as soon as you can, even if you have not been affected, and continue to update them on your situation until you leave the affected area.